Trade and Investment

 MH: A challenge we must all consider is that, despite the efforts and investment that are going into producing technology like EVs and solar power, these processes are currently less efficient than nuclear.
 With renewables technology still relatively new, more innovation needs to take place to address this issue.

 YL: I agree.
 Renewable technology efficiency needs to be improved, and conversations on how to dispose of EV batteries in a sustainable way also need to take place.
-Making the case to transition from coal to renewables will also take time, especially as the industry accounts for over half of China’s power generation and brings US$218 billion to its economy.
+Making the case to transition from coal to renewables will also take time, especially as the industry accounts for over half of China’s power generation and brings US$218 billion to its economy4.
 Moreover, persuading the private sector to close down mines requires decisive action.

 What innovative developments are you seeing in China and South Korea?
 What are each doing in terms of AI, for example?

 MH: South Korea’s so-called “soft power” market has seen tremendous growth in recent years, creating a host of new economic opportunities.
-Its K-pop music industry brings in an estimated US$10 billion annually, for example, with even tourism benefiting as a result.
+Its K-pop music industry brings in an estimated US$10 billion annually5, for example, with even tourism benefiting as a result.
 Its soft power status extends to “K-beauty”, which includes plastic surgery.
-South Korea is often now described as the “cosmetic surgery capital of the world” and the government has taken measures to ease immigration to capitalise on the growing trend of medical tourists coming to the country for procedures.
+South Korea is often now described as the “cosmetic surgery capital of the world” and the government has taken measures to ease immigration to capitalise on the growing trend of medical tourists coming to the country for procedures6.

 Gerald Dannhaeuser: South Korea has also emerged as one of the most innovative players in AI, with over 370 scaleups in 2023.
 New policies have helped to create a favourable regulatory environment that supports AI innovation and R&D in sectors such as manufacturing, fintech and education.
 We will continue to see growth and competition among both South Korea and China in this area.